iainctduncan/papers/source/background.rst

 musically-oriented libraries to accomplish musical tasks.
 In this case, the structure and operation of the program is entirely up to the programmer.
-For example, a programmer might use C++ to create an application, creating sounds with a library such as the Synthesis Tool Kit (CTN: Cook 2002, 236-237), handling MIDI input and output with PortMIDI (CTN: Lazzarini 2011, 784-795), and outputting audio with the PortAudio library (CTN: Maldonado, 2011, 364-375).
+For example, a programmer might use C++ to create an application, creating sounds with a library such as the Synthesis Tool Kit (Cook 2002, 236-237), handling MIDI input and output with PortMIDI (Lazzarini 2011, 784-795), and outputting audio with the PortAudio library (Maldonado, 2011, 364-375).
 While the use of these libraries significantly reduces the work needed by the programmer, fundamentally they are simply making a C++ application of their own design.